IDMNYU/IdeationPrototypingFA19_McDermott/week13.md

 #### / Assignments for Next Week/
 * Continue work on final project, due: 12/12
 * Continue work on constant output, presentations 12/05
+* If you are printing work for the showcase, also be prepared to show a draft of your poster.
+12/05
 * Prepare work for exhibition.